Heimdal

 Should You Disable Data Execution Prevention?

-If you switch off Data Execution Prevention for a particular program, it would become prone to attack.
+If you switch off Data Execution Prevention for a particular program, it will become vulnerable to attacks.
 A successful attack could then spread to other programs on your computer, to your contacts, and will damage your files.
-If you believe that a program doesn’t run correctly when DEP is turned on, check for a DEP-compatible version or update from the software publisher before you modify any Data Execution Prevention settings.

-How To Configure Data Execution Prevention
+How To Configure Data Execution Prevention in Advanced System Settings

 You must be logged on as an administrator or a member of the Administrators group to complete this procedure.
 If your computer is connected to a network, network policy settings may also prevent you from completing this procedure.